brandonmchin/CodePath/Week7/README.md

 ## Pentesting Report

 1. (Required) WordPress <= 4.3 - Authenticated Shortcode Tags Cross-Site Scripting (XSS)
-  - [x] Summary: Allows remote attackers to inject arbitrary web script or HTML by abusing the way unclosed HTML elements during the processing of shortcode tags are mishandled.
+  - [x] Summary: A stored, or persistent, cross-site scripting vulnerablilty which allows remote attackers to inject arbitrary web script or HTML by abusing the way unclosed HTML elements during the processing of shortcode tags are mishandled.
-    - Vulnerability types: Cross-site scripting (XSS)
+    - Vulnerability types: Stored cross-site scripting (XSS)
     - Tested in version: 4.1.1
     - Fixed in version: 4.3
   - [x] GIF Walkthrough: